 As of the publication of this catalog, the only active student organization is the Baptist School of Health Professions (BSHP) Student Nurses' Association (SNA).
 BSHP-SNA is a separate entity.
 Organizational management, to include management of resources, will generally be dictated by the parent entity (National Student Nurses' Association).
-However, when operating on campus, BSHP-SNA must comply with Baptist Health System/ BSHP/Tenet policies.
+While the school supports this organization, in all decision making the BSHP-SNA is viewed as a separate and distinct organization.
+Thus, Baptist Health System and Baptist School of Health Professions are not approval authorities or associated with organizational activities.
+However, when operating on campus, BSHP-SNA must comply with Tenet/Baptist Health System/School of Health Professions policies.